Walk - Mullion Cove & Poldhu

 - Turn right along the lane in front of the converted barns, bearing left and then right with the lane.
 Carry on ahead past the track into the field on your right, staying with the lane as it returns to the road at Laflouder Fields.
 Turn right and walk to St Mellans Terrace, turning left here to walk to Nansmellyon Road.

-- On the main road turn right and cross over to walk past both the cricket ground and Glenmoor Lane.
+- On the main road turn right and follow the pavement to walk past both the cricket ground and Glenmoor Lane.
 Take the footpath to the left of the bungalow after the postbox and cross the field to the corner diagonally opposite, coming out on a small road.

 This road is known as Ghost Hill.
 Bob Felce’s 2012 book, "A history of Mullion Cove Cornwall" tells us that "the nearby copper mine was sometimes known as Ghost Mine.
 The name originated from the type of undrained, boggy and marshy ground on which Copper Ore was first found in the 1720s.
 Gases were often released from the wet ground, which frequently caught fire and burned above the ground drawing in travellers who often became trapped there.
 The process was given the name of "will `o the wisp".